jbush001/jbush001.github.io/_posts/2017-01-11-lua-closure-walkthrough.markdown

 {% endraw %}
 {% endhighlight %}

 This checks to see if there is already an upval for this local variable (line 6-14).
-If so, it returns it so all closures share it.
+This would happen if code before the current instruction had referenced it.
+If so, it returns the existing one so all closures share it.
 If not, it creates a new one and adds it to a list 'L->openupval' associated with the function (line 3, 19).
 It also makes the pointer uv->v point to the local variable (passed in 'level'), line 18 which in the previous listing (line 14) was set to the stack slot (base + GETARG_B(*pc))